zowe/docs-site/docs/user-guide/cli-mqplugin.md

 The plug-in is installed to Zowe CLI.

-## (Optional) Validating the plug-in

-The validation process helps to ensure the following conditions:
--   The installation process completed successfully.
--   The plug-in does ***not*** contain commands, options, and arguement that conflict (possess the same names) as the other plug-ins that are installed in your Zowe CLI installation.

-**Follow these steps:**

-1. Issue the following command:
-    ```
-    zowe plugins validate @zowe/mq-for-zowe-cli
-    ```
-    When you install the plug-in successfully, the following message displays:
-    ```
-    Validation results for plugin 'mq':
-    Successfully validated.
-    ```
-    **Tip:** When an unsuccessful message displays, you can troubleshoot the installation by addressing the issues that the message describes.
-You can also review the information that is contained in the log file that is located in the directory where you installed Zowe CLI.

 ## Creating a user profile

 You can create an `mq` user profile to avoid typing your connection details on every command.
 An `mq` profile contains the host, port, username, and password for the MQ Rest API server of your choice.
 You can create multiple profiles and switch between them as needed.